 As a senior planner in a Sydney firm some years ago I was looking after a large number of family groups predominantly in the pension and later stages of life.
 One of the key services of our offer was to ensure all clients had a robust Estate plan which often included getting the extended family involved, especially vital for those people who were well into retirement.

-I find working closely with trusted Estate planning professionals and an invaluable link to ensuring our mutual client gets the right advice from the beginning.
+Estate planning Canberra - I find working closely with trusted Estate planning professionals and an invaluable link to ensuring our client gets the right advice from the beginning.

 Why Estate Planning Is Important